andreyorst/fnl-http/README.md

 - `string-reader` - wraps a string, returning a Reader.
 - `ltn12-reader` - wraps an LTN12 source, returning a Reader <sup><i>yo dawg we put a reader on your reader, so you could read while you read</i></sup>.

-You can create your own Reader objects with the `make-reader` function.
+Custom Reader objects can be created with the `make-reader` function.
 This function accepts the object to read from, and a table of methods:

 - `read-bytes` - should read a specified amount of bytes, and advance the object in some way.